mikafontaine/mcfontainelab.github.io/_pages/publications.md

 ## *2011*

-16. Chromosomal inversions, natural selection and adaptation in the malaria vector Anopheles funestus.
+16. Chromosomal inversions, natural selection and adaptation in the malaria vector *Anopheles funestus*.
 Ayala D., Fontaine M. C., Cohuet A., Fontenille D., Vitalis R., Simard F., 2011   Molecular Biology and Evolution 28: 745–758.

 15. Maintenance of fungal pathogen species that are specialized to different hosts: allopatric divergence and introgression through secondary contact.